GDSC-BPDC/Workshops/02 Notetaking/01 Intro.md

 Welcome to this workshop on ‘Introduction to Digital Notetaking’.
 In this course, we will be covering the basics of notetaking and how to efficiently take digital notes using Markdown format.

-This document was written with Markdown as well ❤
+(PS: This document was written with Markdown ❤)

 [toc]